SynaneticsLtd/synanetics-applications-canvas-playground/docs/README.md

 - In the `index.html` you will need to add the provide property to the syn panel that will be providing the resources, e.g.
   `<syn-panel panel-id="test-patient-selector" panel="TestPatientSelector" provide="patient"></syn-panel>`.

-In `TestExternalPanel.ts` the `provideResources` method is called when clicking a button, but this could also just be passed directly into the render method for example and it would instantly provide that data to the component.
+In `TestPatientSelector.ts` the `provideResources` method is called when clicking a button, but this could also just be passed directly into the render method for example and it would instantly provide that data to the canvas.

 #### Provide resources to the canvas